AAnirudh07/Deepreach-2D-System/deepreach_paper_analysis.md

 While not a direct limitation of DeepReach, standard HJ reachability tends to define conservative boundary conditions (e.g. 5 mile safety radius for aircraft) and assumes worst-case disturbances.
 This leaves little room for exploring recovery strategies once a system enters an unsafe state.

 I came across Control Lyapunov Functions[[9]](#references) which could help with this.
-It may be worth investigating whether similar effects exist in HJ reachability, and whether CLF-based recovery objectives could be integrated into DeepReach’s training loss.
+It may be worth investigating whether similar effects exist in HJ reachability, and whether CLF-based recovery objectives could be integrated into DeepReach's training loss.
 This could also support softer safety guarantees.

 ### Efficiency

+**Offline Learning Costs**

+**Adaptation to Online Learning**

+**Learning Value Functions from Similar Settings**

+DeepReach trains a neural network to approximate a value function.
+However, once trained, this model is not reused even for slightly modified scenarios.
+As an example, The multi-plane trajectory planning problem where three planes are given goals and obstacles, is decomposed into three sequential planning tasks, each differing slightly from the last (e.g., by introducing one or more additional planes as disturbances).

+Transfer learning is a ML technique where a model trained on one task is adapted to a new but related task and could help here.
+In DeepReach's case, we could retain the core of the trained model (the three hidden layers of 512 neurons each and the output layer) and only adapt the input layer to reflect new state or disturbance dimensions.
+This could help 'warm-start' the model for similar configurations.